robbpaulsen/gitrepoLocalAuditTool/README.md

 * ip a | awk '{print }' | grep 192.* | cut -b 1-12 &&

-* echo All Back to Normalgh repo create
+* echo All Back to Normal